unfor19/kubernetes-localdev/README.md

     ```bash
     # This issuer uses the TLS secret `kubemaster-me-ca-tls-secret` to create certificates for the ingresses
     kubectl apply -f cert-manager/clusterissuer.yaml && \
     # Create a TLS Certificate for `kubemaster.me` and `*.kubemaster.me` (or specific sub-domains).
-This step is done once, there's no need to create more certificates since all of the sub-domains are covered in the same certficiate
+    # IMPORTANT: This step is done once, there's no need to create more certificates since all of the sub-domains are covered in the same certficiate
     kubectl apply -f 2-certificate.yaml && \
      # Deploy sample app
     kubectl apply -f 2-green.yaml